 Automotive automation technology is always in a state of flux.
 Newer industrial robots can easily be programmed to take on new tasks, which is often easier than re-training your entire workplace to meet new demands.
 For example, recent advancements in electric vehicle powertrain design have been made possible by manufacturers who are willing to adopt new technology in automotive automation.
-As the demand continues to grow for renewable resources and alternative energy, electric vehicle production is just one way to support this future.
+As the demand for renewable resources and alternative energy continues, electric vehicle production is just one way to support this future.

 What’s on the Horizon for Automotive Automation Manufacturing?

 Many auto manufacturers have partnered with technology companies to keep abreast of the latest advancements.
 Just as we’re expecting more from our personal smart devices, we are also expecting more from the vehicles we drive.
-For example, almost all new vehicles come standard with hands-free calling for safety’s sake, as well as robust navigation systems and entertainment such as satellite radio or a Bluetooth connection to your phone.
+For example, almost all new vehicles come standard with hands-free calling for safety’s sake and robust navigation systems and entertainment such as satellite radio or a Bluetooth connection to your phone.
 Here are some more advancements you can expect in the upcoming years.

 Drivers can now come to expect a personalized driving experience thanks to the role of machine learning in the auto industry.
 Some of these enhancements are increasingly standard, such as alerting the driver when the oil needs to be changed or tire pressure is too low.
 However, more in-depth AI algorithms can tailor the driving experience to match individual drivers with actions such as personalizing the vehicle interface, adjusting the seat, wheel, mirrors and pedal positions.

 The Internet of Things is a system of interconnected devices that don’t require human-to-human interaction.
-In cars, this translates to navigation systems that take voice commands, hands-free text controls and personalized experiences.
-In more advanced cases, IoT in autonomous cars is being used to communicate vehicle-to-vehicle, sharing driving data and recognizing patterns.
+This translates to navigation systems that take voice commands, hands-free text controls, and personalized experiences in cars.
+In more advanced cases, IoT in autonomous cars is being used to communicate vehicle-to-vehicle, sharing driving data and recognize patterns.